-3.8 In recent years there has been a growing acknowledgement that the quality of the built environment and its sustainability are key factors in both the direct health of and the life style choices affecting the health of residents, workers and visitors of new developments.

-3.9 Most development has a potential impact upon the health services and facilities that are provided in the Borough.
+- 3.8 In recent years there has been a growing acknowledgement that the quality of the built environment and its sustainability are key factors in both the direct health of and the life style choices affecting the health of residents, workers and visitors of new developments. - 3.9 Most development has a potential impact upon the health services and facilities that are provided in the Borough.
 Likewise, through the design of new development, healthy living can be promoted.
 The extent of these impacts needs to be assessed to ensure that adequate health services continue to be provided for the community as a whole.
 For developments which have relatively little impact upon health services, an initial assessment may be sufficient to satisfy the requirements of this policy.
 For developments where an initial assessment indicates more significant health impacts, a comprehensive Health Impact Assessment will be required.
 The Borough Council will liaise with the East of England NHS and Local Primary Care Trust when assessing the scope and scale of likely impacts.
 Further details on preparing Health Impact Assessments can be found in the Guidance Note on HIAs produced by the Essex Planning Officers Association (March 2008).

-Policy DP3: Planning Obligations and the Community Infrastructure Levy
+Policy DP3: Planning Obligations and the Community Infrastructure Levy (Revised July 2014)

-The Council intends to develop proposals to implement a Community Infrastructure Levy (CIL), further to the enabling provisions in the 2008 Planning Act.
-The CIL will be a charge used to fund necessary local and sub-regional infrastructure which supports the objectives of the Core Strategy and the development of the area.
-It will involve an agreed charging schedule which will allocate the proposed amount to be raised from CIL to each main class of development.
-The charge will be related to the scale and type of development proposals.
+The Council may choose to implement a Community Infrastructure Levy (CIL), further to the enabling provisions in the 2008 Planning Act.
+The CIL will be a charge used to help fund necessary local and sub-regional infrastructure which supports the objectives of the Core Strategy and the development of the area.
+A CIL charging schedule would stipulate a charge, per square metre of gross internal floorspace, for each main use class of development.
+A proportion of CIL funds would be passed to Parish/Town councils.
 The Council will work with partners to deliver key infrastructure projects, as identified in the Core Strategy.
-Where appropriate, planning obligations through Section 106 agreements will continue alongside or in place of CIL and standard charges will be implemented with details set out in Supplementary Planning Documents.
+The Council will continue to seek planning obligations through Section 106 agreements with details set out in Supplementary Planning Documents.